iihmsunn/PoorMansTSqlToPlpgSqlConverter/README.md

 * merge statement haven't been looked at
 * exec into
 * some window functions are probably broken
+* currently it's just a single .NET 9 console app project, eventually it should be split into a library and a cli.

+### Usage

+dotnet run -i input.sql -o output.sql -D

+-D stands for debugging and creates a "debug" directory where tree.txt and tree.psql.txt files are created which contain easily readable syntax trees before and after the trasformation

 ### Additional mentions